r4work/starter-academic/content/home/projects.md

   #certificate_url = "https://www.edx.org"
   date_start = "2014-07-22"
   date_end = "2018-12-15"
   description = "The PhD was funded by Ministry of Human Resource Development, Government of India with a partial funding by Fulbright scholarship board for 08 months at Duke University.
 The title is listed with International Sociological Association and a paper is published in a highly-ranked, peer reviewed international jurnal.
-One more publication is underway"
+Another paper is under publication process."

 +++